SxMShaDoW/lab-aemc-utah/docs/900-build-app.md

 | ![](../assets/images/2023-07-11-17-28-16.png)

 {: .highlight}
-> In this lab, we are not exploring App Engine Studio; however, feel free to take a moment and explore the application that was built if you have time.
+> In this exercise, we are not exploring App Engine Studio; however, feel free to take a moment and explore the application that was built if you have time.

 **Congratulations!**